Your one-stop portal for Hong Kong transport news Total visitors since 18 August 2025:

 Details of the new service

-Ten open-top buses, wrapped in liveries of KMB in different eras, will serve tourists day and night, providing a panoramic experience.
-These buses were partially open-top; only the front end rooftops were kept.
-A roof window was added to the rooftop of each bus to enhance this experience, but it lacked the sliding windows that its rival, Citybus, has.
-KMB also added many drain pipes to solve the issue of rainwater from flooding the bus, especially the upper deck and stairway.
+Ten open-top buses, decorated with KMB liveries from different eras, will serve tourists both day and night, offering a panoramic experience.
+These buses were partially open-top, with only the front rooftops remaining.
+A roof window was added to each bus to enhance this experience, though they lacked the sliding windows that their competitor, Citybus, offers.
+KMB also installed many drain pipes to prevent rainwater from flooding the buses, especially on the upper deck and stairway.

-The first service day saw a great rain when the Hong Kong Observatory issued the amber rainstorm warning signal.
-KMB kindly gave passengers a complimentary poncho, which eased the difficulties of sightseeing in bad weather.
-A similar feat was done by Big Bus Hong Kong, where they will give ponchos to riders every time during inclement weather.
+On its first day of operation, the service coincided with heavy rain, as the Hong Kong Observatory had issued the amber rainstorm warning.
+KMB kindly provided passengers with complimentary ponchos, which helped alleviate the difficulties of sightseeing in bad weather.
+Similarly, Big Bus Hong Kong offers ponchos to riders during inclement weather as a standard courtesy.

-KMB itself, as a near-century-old bus operator, aims to attract more tourists, especially from Mainland China, where they would ride on the popular open-top buses and enjoy the vibrant city view, as well as benefiting the bus operator to gain more revenue for daily operations.
+As a nearly century-old bus operator, KMB aims to attract more tourists—particularly from Mainland China—who enjoy riding the popular open-top buses and taking in the vibrant city views.
+This not only enhances the travel experience for visitors but also helps the bus operator increase revenue for daily operations.

 KMB censors opponents' services?

-Just days after the KMB open-top services had started, some online users started to find that HK City Sightseeing bus route information was removed from the APP1933 smartphone app, and search results only showed up route HK1, but without the other HK City Sightseeing bus routes such as H1, H1S, H2, H2K, H3, and H4.
-This action of hiding opponents not only narrows the choices of tourists but also violates the motive of open data policies established by the Hong Kong Government.
-What do you think about this?
+Just days after KMB's open-top services began, some users noticed that the HK City Sightseeing bus route information was removed from the APP1933 smartphone app.
+Searches now only display route HK1, with other routes such as H1, H1S, H2, H2K, H3, and H4 no longer visible.
+This move to hide certain routes not only limits tourists' choices but also appears to violate the open data policies established by the Hong Kong Government.
+What are your thoughts on this?

 End of an Era: Farewell to KMB Route 80M